ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 <div class="alert alert-warning" role="alert">
 <strong>Warning!</strong> The step below is only going to work if your project is using .NET Core
 2.2 or a higher version.
-If you're on a lower version, you should really upgrade.
+If you're on a lower version, you really should upgrade.
 Alternatively, just create a new project that runs on the latest .NET Core
 </div>

-Given your your app will be calling some remote API, you want to make sure that in case of a flaky connection or a timeout it's going to re-try to eventually get the data.
+Given your app will be calling some remote API, you want to make sure that in case of a flaky connection or a timeout it's going to re-try to eventually get the data.
 That's why you going to need to add a reference to `Microsoft.Extensions.Http.Polly` package.
 To read more about Polly and re-try policies, check out this article: ["Implement HTTP call retries with exponential backoff with